lgalaz/fullstack-javascript/react/Custom_Hooks/explanation.md

 ### 2. Why must custom hooks start with `use`?

 It allows React to detect hook usage and enforce the rules of hooks.

+Sample rules of hooks:
+- Call hooks only at the top level (never inside loops, conditions, or nested functions).
+- Call hooks only from React function components or other custom hooks.